shadowga/website/_docs/3/c-management.md

 ### Toggling Async
 Async (AWE) is enabled by default but this command can disable or re-enable the feature.
 With Async disabled, edits will be performed without lag prevention.
 > **Note:** This command is not recommended without given permission of an Executive or higher.
-It can potentially result in selections (in progress) becoming unresponsive or abnormally slow.
-In some cases, edits in progress may stop working entirely.
+It can potentially result in selections becoming unresponsive or abnormally slow.

  * `/awe toggle` - Disables or enables the AsyncWorldEdit service.